 Lastly, make sure any messaging you use is in support of your customers and your community.
 Those affected don’t care about your businesses’ returns during these times; they care about getting back to their normal.
 If your products or services can help with that, great, but do so mindfully and with care.
 How you market during and after natural disasters such as wildfires, flooding, and mudslides can either help your business and your customers or not help either.
 Because, if you’re not helping you won’t win.

 One example is the Village Wine and Cheese shop on East Valley Road.
 The shop has modified its store into a small short order restaurant.
 Its owners have woken early each day to help feed residents and first responders since the slides.
 They’ve also organized supplies for the community and coordinated with others such as The Anderson Restaurant and Bakery to help.
 These businesses are just one shining example of finding ways to give back and keep the doors open at the same time.

-From a small business marketing perspective, the focus should be on goodwill and helping to restore the community.
+From a local marketing perspective, the focus should be on goodwill and helping to restore the community.
 As a small business, you can keep your doors open while still serving the greater good.

-How else do you think small business marketing can work during and after natural disasters?
+How else do you think local marketing can work during and after natural disasters?
 Let us know in the comments below.
-Also, for more small business marketing tips, read our blog.
+Also, for more small local marketing tips, read our blog.

 Stay #santabarbarastrong Santa Barbara County. #805strong